Liberia skal for første gang siden borgerkrigen sluttede i 2003 vælge en ny præsident, og det sker d. 10. oktober.

-Charles McArthur Taylor (or Charles McArthur Ghankay Taylor) entered the scene to fill the power vacuum created by Doe’s removal from power.
+Charles McArthur (Ghankay) Taylor entered the scene to fill the vacuum created by Doe’s removal from power.
 Various factions fought for power, but Taylor turned out to be the victor.
 His father was Congo and his mother members of the Gola.
 Making him half Congo and half Country.

 However, even after he won the election with a landslide in 1997, the war still continued, and accusations of war crimes began to erupt, likewise that he used neighboring Sierra Leone to smuggle diamonds where the earnings of this trade were allocated to his private bank account.

 During the Second Liberian War, blood diamonds from Sierra Leone were financing himself and his troops keeping the war going.

 During both civil wars, Taylor’s army consisted of child soldiers, who murdered and raped civilians of all ages indiscriminately.
 Former child soldier from Sierre Leone, Ismael Beah, author of A Long Way Gone: Memoirs of a Boy Soldier, tells about his experiences as a child soldier during the Liberian-Sierre Leone civil war.